 Tax credit is available even if the same is not deposited with the overseas Government in the year in which the income is taxable.

-In line with various decisions of the court and to put rest to the ambiguity on the subject, CBDT had released the draft rules in Apr.
-2016 and after taking the public opinion on the same notified new Rule 128 in June 2016 to prescribe the method of allowing the foreign tax credit and this rules are effective from 1.4.2017.
+In line with various decisions of the court and to put rest to the ambiguity on the subject, CBDT had notified Rule 128 in June 2016 to prescribe the method of allowing the foreign tax credit and this rules was effective from 1.4.2017.
 Salient features of the rule are given below:-

 In case of DTAA countries “taxes that are covered under the said agreement”.